Zhao v. Netherlands

 Ms. Zhao’s request for entry of Denny’s status as “stateless” is denied.

-Ms. Zhao submitted a request to Utrecht’s civil registration department to register Denny as “stateless” rather than “unknown” nationality.
+Ms. Zhao submits a request to Utrecht’s civil registration department to register Denny as “stateless” rather than “unknown” nationality.

-Ms. Zhao made attempts to clarify her own status with the Chinese Embassy and to obtain nationality status for Denny in China and the Netherlands.
+Ms. Zhao attempts to clarify her own status with the Chinese embassy and to obtain nationality status for Denny in China and the Netherlands.